futurestudio/hapi-rate-limitor/README.md

 // went smooth like chocolate :)
 ```

-You can also pass a connection string to ioRedis.
+You can also use a Redis connection string.

 ```js
 await server.register({